 You are all familiar with the term mortgage refinance.
 It is a very common occurrence.
-Did you know that you can refinance cars loans also?
+Did you know that you can also refinance car loans?
 It’s not only possible to refinance an auto loan, but it’s usually a much easier process than refinancing a home loan.
-Refinancing an auto loan rarely necessitates an assessment, and there are usually no origination fees.
-Refinancing could save you a lot of money or allow you to get rid of a cosigner if your credit has improved since you took out your original loan.
+If you’re thinking about refinancing your car loan, here’s how to refinance your car loan.

-Check your credit score:
+Check your credit score

 A strong credit score is required to qualify for the best interest rates.
 You should check your credit score before refinancing your auto loan.
 A score of over 660 is a good place to start, but if you want the greatest rates, aim for a score of over 740.
 You’ll also want to double-check your credit report for any errors.

-Some car owners will find themselves “underwater” on their loans due to depreciation, which means they owe more on their vehicle than it is worth.
-You can have a hard time qualifying for a refinance if you’re underwater on your car loan.
 To begin, check your most recent auto loan bill to discover how much you owe.
-Using various online tools will help you determine the fair market worth of your car.
+Using various online tools will help you determine the fair market value of your car.
 Refinancing may be a possible option if your car is worth more than you owe.

-Check for prepayment penalties:
+Check for prepayment penalties

 A prepayment penalty is a cost charged by some lenders if you pay off your loan before the agreed-upon due date.
 Check your loan documentation or call your lender to see if your loan has a prepayment penalty.
 In the vast majority of cases, there won’t be.
 However, it would help if you double-checked before proceeding.

-Get your details in order:
+Get your details in order

 If you decide to refinance your auto loan, you’ll need to start gathering the documentation that lenders will require.
 The following are the types of documents you’ll most likely need:

-- Personal information – Social security number and driver’s license number.
+- Personal information – Social Security number and driver’s license number.

 - Income details – Salary slips and tax returns from the last two to three years.